Care and Maintenance

 Tip – it is strongly recommended that all furniture on a ModWood deck has protective feet e.g. rubber stoppers applied to the legs to help prevent scuffing or scratching of the deck surface.

 Silver Gum Weathering

 During the weathering process Silver Gum may show some discolouration & this initial colour shift is a result of the wood fibres undergoing natural bleaching by the sun’s ultra violet rays.
-This is quite normal and occurs with all of our colours, however it is more noticeable with the lighter colours & once the boards have completed this weathering process (typically 2 - 3 months after installation) the colour will revert to its final silver/ grey colour.
+This is quite normal and occurs with all of our colours, however it is more noticeable with the lighter colours.
+Once the boards have completed the weathering process, typically 2 - 3 months after installation; the colour will revert to its final silver/ grey colour.